 In our interview, Beth shared,

 “We thought we needed to get back to the states to start preparing for the college application process.
 We thought we needed to be there by freshman year.
-But when we came back, we were very disappointed that nobody in their schools was helping them discover their strengths, weaknesses, giving opportunities to explore different occupations and things.
-Find their purpose and goals and so forth.”
+But when we came back, we were very disappointed that nobody in their schools was helping them discover their strengths, weaknesses, giving them opportunities to explore different occupations, or helping them find their purpose, or set goals.

-As an executive, Greg was running corporations and he was provided with hours of this great executive training that helped him gain skills and gave him assessments that improved who he was as a person, his performance as a leader, and as a team player.
-Greg repeatedly said to Beth, “Why have I had to wait 20 years to learn this?”
+As an executive, Greg was running corporations and he was provided with hours of great executive training that helped him gain skills and gave him assessments that improved who he was as a person, his performance as a leader, and as a team player.
+Greg repeatedly said to Beth, ‘Why have I had to wait 20 years to learn this?'”

 The Cost of College